Helping clients make their environment as comforting

 When my daughter was born (6 weeks prematurely), I decided to leave the office to stay home full time.
 My passion for interior design has not faded over the years, and in the spring of 2017 I passed a final exam to become an NCIDQ Certified Interior Designer.
 This means that I understand the importance of building codes and life safety in design.

 Over the years I began to refinish furniture to give it new life.
 I have painted numerous pieces for my own home in a variety of colors and styles.
-I have sold several refinished pieces as well where they are now loved in new homes.
+I now specialize in custom furniture painting for clients.

 Another passion of mine is to help people (as well as myself) live simpler lives.
 Reducing clutter from a home can greatly increase contentment within a home, and help to reduce negative feelings.
 Removing things from a home can be an overwhelming and emotional process, but I enjoy helping people on this journey.